SystemsApproach/tcpcc/tcp_ip.rst

 belong to a flow for which the router is currently maintaining soft state, then the router is better able to handle the packet.

-Note that a flow can be either implicitly defined or explicitly established.
-In the former case, each router watches for packets that happen to be traveling between the same source/destination pair—the router does this by inspecting the addresses in the header—and treats these packets as belonging to the same flow for the purpose of congestion control.
-In the latter case, the source sends a flow setup message across the network, declaring that a flow of packets is about to start.
-While explicit flows are arguably no different than a connection across a connection-oriented network, we call attention to this case because, even when explicitly established, a flow does not imply any end-to-end semantics and, in particular, does not imply the reliable and ordered delivery of a virtual circuit.
-It simply exists for the purpose of resource allocation.
-We will see examples of both implicit and explicit flows in this chapter.

 .. sidebar:: Quality-of-Service

 	*With best-effort service, all packets are given essentially